 What if my partner or ex-partner and I both look after our children but live in separate homes?

 If you and your partner live in separate homes but take turns to look after your children, you can continue to do this.
 If there is a court order or formal agreement in place, you should try to stick to the arrangements it sets out.
-The Lord President has now issued guidance on compliance with court orders during coronavirus.
+The Lord President has issued guidance on compliance with court orders during coronavirus.
 This applies no matter what COVID-19 protection level your area is in, provided it is safe to do so.
 This also applies if you need to travel to other areas of the UK for shared parenting – you can find out more at the gov.scot website.

 If you have a more informal arrangement with your partner or ex-partner, you’ll need to discuss what’s best for your kids.
 The guidance issued by the Lord President is also helpful to follow when considering whether informal arrangements should be changed.